CarlosCGA/MyLogin/README.md

 ## Dependencies

-- Retrofit: It facilitates the creation of HTTP clients to interact with REST APIs.
+- `Retrofit`: It facilitates the creation of HTTP clients to interact with REST APIs.
 It automatically converts API responses into objects, simplifying requests and data handling over the network within the application.
-- DaggerHilt: It simplifies dependency injection by integrating Dagger with the Android components' lifecycle.
+- `DaggerHilt`: It simplifies dependency injection by integrating Dagger with the Android components' lifecycle.
 Hilt automates the creation and management of dependencies, making configuration easier and improving development efficiency in Android.
+- `LiveData`: It is an Android Architecture Component that allows UI components to observe data changes while respecting their lifecycle, preventing memory leaks and crashes.
+It updates observers automatically, simplifying reactive UI patterns in MVVM architecture.
+MutableLiveData enables data updates, while LiveData ensures read-only access from the UI.
+- `Navigation`: Simplifies in-app navigation, managing fragment and activity transitions, and handling complex navigation flows.
+It enables safe argument passing between destinations and offers features like deep linking and back stack management.
+Designed for modularity, Navigation integrates seamlessly with ViewModel and LiveData in an MVVM architecture.
+- `Material Icons`: Provides an expanded set of Material Design icons for use in Jetpack Compose, covering a wide range of categories like navigation and communication.
+It allows easy integration of consistent, ready-to-use icons without external assets.

 ## Architecture - MVVM (Model-View-ViewModel)